arapulido/katacoda-scenarios/autoscaling-k8s/step3_1.md

 Click on "Add Graph" and select "Timeseries" as the type of graph.

 For the first graph we are going to visualize the number of pod replicas we have for the `store-frontend` service.
-Select `kubernetes_state.deployment.replicas` as metric and filter by `deployment:frontend`:
+Select `kubernetes_state.deployment.replicas` as metric and filter by `kube_deployment:frontend`:

 ![Screenshot of replicas metric](./assets/frontend_replicas.png)